Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 Conversation exchange– a convenient search tool to find your perfect language partner: choose what language they speak, what language they are learning (the one you know), their level, country, age, gender.
 Once you find somebody that fits your requirements, you can add them as a contact and send them a message.

-Speaky– a nice looking, intuitive and easy to use website.
+Speaky– a nice-looking, intuitive, and easy-to-use website.
 You can chat or make calls (audio and video) directly from your browser, and there is a translator that’s always accessible at the bottom of the page.

-By: Jim and Inna of Executive Thrillseekers
+Submitted by: Jim and Inna of Executive Thrillseekers

 Ways to learn a language through immersion

 One of the best ways to learn a new language is to meet native speakers of that language and practice speaking.
 However, finding those people can be rather difficult, especially if you are learning that language in your home country.
-A great way to find people who want to learn the same thing is to find a language exchange meet up in your city.
+A great way to find people who want to learn the same thing is to find a language exchange meet-up in your city.
 During my stints abroad I used the website meetup.com for this purpose.

 Typically, each person will receive a sticker upon arrival which will indicate which language(s) they are able to speak.
 Then you are free to walk around, mingle, grab a drink and find people who can speak the language you want to practice.
 This is an amazing way to make new friends who speak different languages and a great way to practice in a casual environment with lots of other budding linguists.
 These events are often held weekly in major cities so there are plenty of opportunities to get practicing before traveling to a foreign country!

-By: Laura of What’s Hot Blog
+Submitted by: Laura of What’s Hot Blog

 In order to learn a language, we had tried apps and online courses but simply couldn’t commit or would find ourselves cheating to find the answers.
 Instead, we found a solution, which many might consider “jumping in at the deep end” by joining the volunteer program, Workaway.

 We stayed with a Swiss family for a month to practice French.
-In exchange for a few hours work each morning, they gave us food and accommodation as well as unlimited memories and endless giggles at our poor pronunciation.
+In exchange for a few hours of work each morning, they gave us food and accommodation as well as unlimited memories and endless giggles at our poor pronunciation.
 Immersing ourselves in Swiss life allowed us to learn so much about the culture and language, far more than we would’ve learned reading the words from a screen.

 After our experience in Switzerland, we completed a Workaway in Crete on an olive farm.
 This was far more challenging as the hosts didn’t speak English, so we had to communicate in Greek (and a LOT of sign language.)
 Again, living with locals and surrounding ourselves in the language proved beneficial to our learning experience.
 If you fancy a challenging yet rewarding way to learn a new language we cannot recommend Workaway enough.
 We put together a full Workaway review that covers everything you need to know about joining, setting up a profile, and the best tips to ensure your dream host says yes.
 You’ll be fluent in no time!

-By: Lauren of Faramagan
+Submitted by: Lauren of Faramagan

 An excellent way to learn Spanish is by actually traveling to Spain and going to a Spanish language school.
 My personal choice was Enforex, a school that has branches in many places in Spain and Latin America.
 It offers several types of programs for all levels, and the study period varies from one week to one year.
 The school also offers accommodation, tours, and language exchange.

 The lessons themselves are super interesting and interactive, and you get to practice diverse conversation topics.
 It was exciting for me to go to class every day and learn Spanish in such a fun way from the most incredible teachers.
-Plus, you’re in a Spanish speaking country, so you get to practice your Spanish all day long.
+Plus, you’re in a Spanish-speaking country, so you get to practice your Spanish all day long.

 Another great thing about studying in Enforex is meeting people from all over the world.
 You wouldn’t normally find people from Japan, Turkey, Germany, and many other countries sitting in one classroom.
 It’s an inspiring experience all on its own and one more good reason to learn Spanish in Spain.

-By: Or of My Path in the World
+Submitted by: Or of My Path in the World

 Language can sometimes be one of the biggest barriers while getting involved in a local/cultural activity while traveling.
 The internet and Google do not always turn out to be helpful while facing a language barrier.
 I got a bit of unique advice to overcome the language barrier.
 It initially looked absurd to me but on giving it a shot I was surprised that it actually did wonders.